 The Device Management Enabler for the management of the CPM Client’s and the Message Storage Client’s settings.

 The Charging Enabler for the recording of charging data via Offline Charging and/or Online Charging.

+The NMS RESTful APIs for the Message Storage Client to manage CPM Messages, CPM File Transfer Histories, CPM Conversation Histories, CPM Session Histories and Media Objects attached to them stored at Message Storage Server in the network

 See sections 5.3.2.2 to 6 for details on why and how the CPM Enabler uses these supporting Enablers.Non-CPM Communication Services, which are other communication Services to which the CPM Enabler connects via the Interworking Function(s).
 See section 5.3.2.7 for details of this external functional component.